genderkit/genderkit/_resources/capacity.md

 {% include legal-disclaimer %}

+### What does it mean to have capacity to consent?

 In order to access treatments, you usually need to have capacity to consent to those treatments.
 You will be assumed to have capacity, unless there is a reason to believe otherwise.
 Conditions that might impair your